vrypan/etc-hosts-docs/docs/apis/dyndns-api.md

 ---
 layout: default
-title: Support for the DynDNS API
+title: Support for the Dyn API
 parent: APIs
 nav_order: 2
 ---

-# Support for the DynDNS API
+# Support for the Dyn API
 {: .no_toc }

-etc-hosts supports a subset of the Dyn [Perform Update (RA-API)](https://help.dyn.com/remote-access-api/perform-update/).
+etc-hosts supports a subset of the popular [Dyn Perform Update (RA-API)](https://help.dyn.com/remote-access-api/perform-update/).
+(Sometimes also refered to as DynDNS.org API.)

 If you use this API, you must set: